 Online learning platforms are fundamentally changing how people of all ages learn.
 Content needs to be relevant, engaging and accessible anywhere and at any time.
-Courses need to be easy to set up and customize to reflect individual needs and preferences.
-And programs need to be effective, increasing engagement, retention and skills development for learners, institutions and organizations alike.
+Courses need to be easy to set up and customize in order to reflect individual needs and preferences.
+And programs need to be effective, increasing engagement, retention and skills development for learners and associations alike.

-For these reasons and many more, finding the right LMS partner for your organization has never been more important.
+For these reasons and many more, finding the right LMS partner for your association has never been more important.
 Good luck with your search!